Why Málaga Deserves a Day (or Two)

 |---|---|---|---|

-Málaga's attractions cluster around three main zones: the harbour and Alcazaba, the city centre with the Cathedral and Picasso Museum, and the old town (Casco Antiguo).
+The sights cluster into three walkable zones: the harbour and the Alcazaba; the centre with the cathedral and Picasso Museum; and the old town (Casco Antiguo).
+You can do the lot on foot.
+Here's what's worth your time, roughly in the order we'd tackle them.

 The Alcazaba and Castillo de Gibralfaro